-- 19.1 Chain of Command: Personnel shall, unless otherwise directed by competent authority, transact all official business only through the official chain of command. - 19.2 Lawful Orders: Personnel shall not be disrespectful of superior officers and shall promptly obey all lawful orders of a superior.
-A lawful order is any order, either verbal or written, which an employee should reasonably believe to be in keeping with the performance of their duties and responsibilities. - 19.3 Required Tests/Interviews/Interrogations: During any administrative investigation personnel shall, at the direction of competent authority, submit to an interrogation, interview, medical, chemical or other such tests as required.
-If a law enforcement officer is under investigation for misconduct, then any line-ups, photographs of the law enforcement officer, tests or examinations must be in compliance with the Public Safety Article.
+- 18.1 Chain of Command: Personnel shall, unless otherwise directed by competent authority, transact all official business only through the official chain of command. - 18.2 Lawful Orders: Personnel shall not be disrespectful of superior officers and shall promptly obey all lawful orders of a superior.
+A lawful order is any order, either verbal or written, which an employee should reasonably believe to be in keeping with the performance of their duties and responsibilities. - 18.3 Required Tests/Interviews/Interrogations: During any administrative investigation personnel shall, at the direction of competent authority, submit to an interrogation, interview, medical, chemical or other such tests as required.
+If a law enforcement officer is under investigation for misconduct, as defined in the Law Enforcement Officer's Bill of Rights (LEOBR), then any line-ups, photographs of the law enforcement officer, tests or examinations must be in compliance with Section 3-104(L) of the Public Safety Article.
 All such administrative inquiries will be related specifically, directly, and narrowly to the performance of the employee's official duty and conduct.

-20. Job Action
+19. Job Action

-20.1 Personnel shall not engage in any strike or job action.
+19.1 Personnel shall not engage in any strike or job action.
 Strike or job action includes, but is not limited to the failure to report for duty, willful absence from duty, unauthorized holidays, stoppage of work, or the absence in whole or in part from the full, faithful, and proper performance of the duties of employment for the purpose of inducing, influencing, or coercing a change in conditions, compensation, rights, privileges or obligations of employment.

-21. Military Courtesy
+20. Military Courtesy

-21.1 Personnel shall, upon encountering other uniformed police personnel senior in rank, render the proper hand salute during the first encounter of the day.
+20.1 Personnel shall, upon encountering other uniformed police personnel senior in rank, render the proper hand salute during the first encounter of the day.
 The senior police employee will then acknowledge the hand salute with a return salute.

-22. Neglect of Duty
+21. Neglect of Duty

-- 22.1 Required Appearances: Personnel shall be punctual in attendance to all calls, requirements of duty, court appointments, and other assignments. - 22.2 Inappropriate Activities: Personnel will not read, play games, watch television or movies, or engage in any activity or personal business while on duty that would cause him/her to neglect or be inattentive to duty. - 22.3 Failure to Take Appropriate Action: The failure of personnel to take appropriate action while on duty, on the scene of a crime, disorder, or other incident requiring police attention or MDTA Police administrative attention is considered neglect of duty. - 22.4 Absence without Authority: Personnel will not be absent from duty or an assignment without proper authorization. - 22.5 Attentiveness: Personnel will remain awake and alert while on duty.
-If unable to do so, he/she shall report to their immediate supervisor who will take the appropriate course of action. - 22.6 Supervisory Neglect of Duty: Police supervisors will actively oversee the performance of subordinates to ensure compliance with all MDTA Police policies and procedures.
+- 21.1 Required Appearances: Personnel shall be punctual in attendance to all calls, requirements of duty, court appointments, and other assignments. - 21.2 Inappropriate Activities: Personnel will not read, play games, watch television or movies, or engage in any activity or personal business while on duty that would cause him/her to neglect or be inattentive to duty. - 21.3 Failure to Take Appropriate Action: The failure of personnel to take appropriate action while on duty, on the scene of a crime, disorder, or other incident requiring police attention or MDTA Police administrative attention is considered neglect of duty. - 21.4 Absence without Authority: Personnel will not be absent from duty or an assignment without proper authorization. - 21.5 Attentiveness: Personnel will remain awake and alert while on duty.
+If unable to do so, he/she shall report to their immediate supervisor who will take the appropriate course of action. - 21.6 Supervisory Neglect of Duty: Police supervisors will actively oversee the performance of subordinates to ensure compliance with all MDTA Police policies and procedures.
 The failure of police supervisors to oversee the performance of their subordinates is considered supervisory neglect of duty.

-23. Reporting for Duty
+22. Reporting for Duty